America's Best Dance Crew season 7: Episode 6: Pitbull Challenge

-The five remaining dance crews began the episode with a dance number to "I Like: The Remix" featuring Enrique Iglesias and The WAV.s, alongside Season 6 runner-up ICONic Boyz.
+The five remaining dance crews began the episode with a dance number to "I Like How It Feels: The Remix" featuring Enrique Iglesias and The WAV.s, alongside Season 6 Runner-Up ICONic Boyz.
 Then, each crew was given a country and an international dance style to incorporate into their routines.
 In a two-way tie, the Bottom 2 crews advanced to the next round, marking the first time the judges saved both bottom crews from elimination.